-If Contacted by Law Enforcement During an Investigation
+Being Contacted by Law Enforcement

 At some point in the investigation you will likely be contacted by local or federal law enforcement.
 They might come to your home, leave a voicemail for you, or just leave their business card at your front door.
 If they come to your residence, it’s common for them to downplay the accusations in an attempt to get you to discuss “your side of the story.”
-They might not even tell you what the allegations are unless you agree to speak with them.
-Remember, you don’t have any Miranda Rights because you haven’t been arrested yet (see detained versus arrested).
-This is when most people fall into traps which could potentially damage their case.
-Until you have been arrested, you have no rights against self-incrimination.
-Anything that you say and do can be used against you without your knowledge.
-If approached by police, consider saying “I’ve done nothing wrong and have nothing else to say until I speak with my attorney.”
+You might be told, “well, if you’re innocent then why not talk to us?,” or “things will go better for you if you speak with us.”

-If I Charged and/or Arrested For a Sex Crime
+Being Charged and/or Arrested For a Sex Crime

 Final Thoughts for the Accused: